Become a Mentor

-Once selected, mentors will provide their bio and wish list to be posted for potential mentees to view.
+Once selected, mentors’ bio and wish list will be posted for potential mentees to view.
 Mentee applicants will submit their manuscripts to mentors they wish to work with.
-Mentors will have approximately three weeks to read through these submissions, which will include a summary and first three chapters, and choose who they would like to work with.
+Mentors will have approximately four weeks to read through these submissions, which will include a story summary and first three chapters of a completed manuscript, and choose who they would like to work with.

-Mentors will work with their mentees over the course of five months to revise a full manuscript, as well as a query, pitch, and/or back cover blurb, as well as answer questions about the business of publishing and reaching their indie-author or traditionally-published goals.
+Mentors will work with their mentees over the course of sixteen-weeks to revise the full manuscript, query letter, a 50-word pitch, and/or back cover blurb, and answer questions about the business of writing and reaching their publishing goals.

 The goal at the end of the program is for the mentee to have a manuscript and collateral materials that are ready to submit to an editor or agent, or ready to go to a proofreader before self-publication.

 Minimally, we expect mentors to:

 - Perform one edit round on the full manuscript and provide feedback to the mentee in a mutually agreed upon format

 - Perform one edit round on either a query, pitch, a 50-word pitch, and/or a back cover blurb, depending on mentee’s preference

 Optionally, mentors may want to perform a final read-through of their mentee's manuscript before the showcase begins.

 If you have questions, please contact RAMP@rwa.org